Latest Stories

 That pull became clearer when I thought back to my Grab ride to the mall earlier that day.

 The driver had shared a painful chapter of his life.
-Driven by a passion for cooking, he had once invested RM500,000 in a restaurant business.
+Driven by a passion for cooking, he had once invested a substantial amount in a restaurant business.

 It did not last.
 Eventually, he faced the hard truth that pouring more money into the venture was merely funding a sinking ship.
 He chose to cut his losses and walk away.